 Smart Ways to Eat Healthy During the Holidays

-The parties can pile on the pounds and the stress this time of year, but you can escape the holiday season unscathed with these smart and calorie-conscious tips.
+The parties can pile on the stress about eating this time of year, but you can escape the holiday season unscathed with these smart tips.

 They say taxes and death are the only two constants in life, but it sure seems like the holidays circle around all too quickly each year.
 And with those sacred and merriment-filled days comes a familiar angst: the eating, drinking and family gathering seem endless, while sleep and normal stress-management routines take a back seat.
 This year, take a different approach-one that allows you to enjoy your favorite holiday foods-and keep your health and sanity in check.